mvnthomaz/ImageGalleryScrollPager/README.md

 - [ViewPagerTransforms](https://github.com/ToxicBakery/ViewPagerTransforms)

 ## About me

+Hi, I am Marcos and I am from Brazil.
+I've been working with web and mobile programming for some years.
-I am a student in mainland China.
-I love Google, love Android, love everything that is interesting.
-If you get any problems when using this library or you have an internship opportunity, please feel free to [email me](mailto:daimajia@gmail.com). :smiley:
+I am a student of the Computer Science course and currently work as an Android programmer in a company specializing in mobile development.
+If you get any problems when using this library or you have an internship opportunity, please feel free to [email me](mailto:thomaz.dev@gmail.com). :smiley: